spatialos/UnrealGDK/docs/content/singleton-actors.md

 There are two kinds of Singleton Actors:

-* **Public Singleton Actors** - Singleton Actors which are replicated to clients. `GameState` is a Public Singleton Actor.
+* **Public Singleton Actors** - Singleton Actors which are replicated to server-workers and client-workers. `GameState` is a Public Singleton Actor.
-* **Private Singletons** - Singleton Actors which are not accessible to clients. `GameMode` is a Private Singleton Actor.
+* **Private Singletons** - Singleton Actors which are replicated to server-workers, but not accessible to client-workers. `GameMode` is a Private Singleton Actor.

 You can define any class as a Singleton Actor.
 At the moment the Unreal GDK only supports Public Singleton Actors.

-Each server should instantiate their own local version of each Singleton Actor.
+Each server-worker should instantiate their own local version of each Singleton Actor.
 For `GameMode` and `GameState`, Unreal Engine does this automatically.

-Due to Unreal servers spawning their own instances of each Singleton Actor, proper replication and authority management of Singleton Actors becomes a bit tricky.
+Due to Unreal server-workers spawning their own instances of each Singleton Actor, proper replication and authority management of Singleton Actors becomes a bit tricky.
 To solve this issue, we have introduced the concept of a Global State Manager (GSM) to enable proper replication of Singleton Actors.
-The GSM solves the problem of replicating Singleton Actors by only allowing the server with [authority](https://docs.improbable.io/reference/13.1/shared/glossary#read-and-write-access-authority) over the GSM to execute the initial replication of these Actors.
-All other servers will then link their local Singleton Actors to their respective SpatialOS entity.
+The GSM solves the problem of replicating Singleton Actors by only allowing the server-worker with [authority](https://docs.improbable.io/reference/13.1/shared/glossary#read-and-write-access-authority) over the GSM to execute the initial replication of these Actors.
+All other server-workers will then link their local Singleton Actors to their respective SpatialOS entity.

 ## Setting up Singleton Actors